DWU CONSULTING — AI RESEARCH

 Pattern 5: Equipment Trust Creditors Are Well-Protected

-In every bankruptcy, EETC holders and aircraft lessors have maintained superior positions.
+In every bankruptcy, EETC holders and aircraft lessors have maintained superior positions under Section 1110.
 Section 1110 protection means aircraft can be repossessed quickly if the airline does not cure defaults.
 As a result, EETC holders rarely take significant losses.
 In contrast, unsecured bondholders typically recover 10-40% of claims.

 Airline bankruptcies impact airport stakeholders in several ways: